 - Camping is 2000kr per person and does not need to be booked in advance.
 It applies to tents and cars (on both sides of the river).

-- Staying in a dorm style room in the hut is 9000kr, but you should book ahead through the FI office as it is usually full.
+- Staying in a dorm style room in the hut is 9000kr, but you should book ahead through the FI office as it is often full.

 - Showers cost 500kr for five minutes of hot water regardless of whether you are staying or not.
-You can buy a QR code ticket from the Information Office.
+You can buy a QR code ticket.

 - What to bring: